searchisko/elasticsearch-river-sysinfo/README.md

 [![Coverage Status](https://coveralls.io/repos/searchisko/elasticsearch-river-sysinfo/badge.png?branch=master)](https://coveralls.io/r/searchisko/elasticsearch-river-sysinfo)

-System info river component for [Elasticsearch](http://www.elasticsearch.org) collects in defined intervals system informations from Elasticsearch cluster, and store them into search indexes, so may be used for later analysis.
+System info river component for [Elasticsearch](http://www.elastic.co) collects in defined intervals system information from Elasticsearch cluster, and store them into search indexes, so may be used for later analysis.
 System info can be collected from local or remote ES cluster, in case of remote cluster REST protocol may be used too to decrease different ES versions impedance.